IN CONVERSATION WITH HUDSON WILLIAMS

 If you weren’t acting, what do you think you’d be doing instead?

 I’d be a writer in some capacity, whether a failed one or not.
 Either screenplays or a script editor, maybe even a cinematographer, but I think it would be in film.
-And if it wasn’t in film, then a UFC fighter.
-That’s always been my first sports love and kind of a dream that didn’t happen.
-And I definitely prefer this dream happening.
-I don’t think I could deal with the brain damage, but it’s a really beautiful sport.
+And if it wasn’t in film, then a UFC fighter — it was my first love when it comes to sports, and a dream that didn’t happen.
+That being said, I definitely prefer this current dream happening.

 If you could say one sentence to your future self, what would it be?